-- Between Facets and Domains: Ten Aspects of the Big Five
+Between Facets and Domains: Ten Aspects of the Big Five

     A behavior-genetic study has demonstrated that two genetically-based factors underlie the shared variance of the six facet scales that make up each of the Big Five personality domains in the popular NEO Personality Inventory – Revised (Jang, Livesley, Angleitner, Riemann, & Vernon, 2002).
 We have found similar factors in analyses of even larger numbers of facets.
 These findings indicate the presence of two distinct (but correlated) factors, or aspects, within each Big Five domain, representing an intermediate level of personality structure between facets and domains.
 We have constructed a 100-item measure of these ten aspects of the Big Five, called the Big Five Aspect Scales (BFAS), which has been validated in two large samples.
 The BFAS provides a measure of the Big Five, each broken down into two aspects, which are more parsimonious than the facets but more specific than the domains, and which appear to have distinct genetic substrates.
 We are optimistic about its potential utility for personality neuroscience.
 The BFAS is in the public domain.
 Please use it!
 [Formatted versions of the BFAS for self ratings and for peer ratings.]
 We have also determined the optimal way to measure the 10 aspects using selected items from the widely-used NEO PI-R. Please feel free to email to request this coding system while we are in the process of preparing it for publication.

     Openness/Intellect and Cognitive Abilities

-I am attempting to develop a psychobiological model of the trait of Openness/Intellect.
+    I have been developing a psychobiological model of the trait of Openness/Intellect.
 I am interested in a variety of higher cognitive functions that fall within the purview of Openness/Intellect (such as intelligence, insight, reasoning, divergent thinking, working memory, and learning) and that allow individuals to be cognitively flexible and creative.

     Past Research Areas